developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 Device Tracker server runs on a Windows-based server or desktop.
 The Device Tracker client runs on supported [Zebra devices](../about/#supporteddevices).
 This section provides system requirements and instructions for install and setup for the solution.

 Solution components:
-* On-premise Device Tracker server (application server, database)
+* On-premise Device Tracker server (application server with database)
-* Web portal (user management, application and device settings, administrative functions)
+* Web portal (dashboard, user management, settings, administrative functions)
-* Device Tracker client (on device)
+* Device Tracker client on mobile device
-* Mobile device
+* Other:
-* Other: SSL certificate (procured by a signed Certificate Authority) configured on server for secure HTTPS communication, enabled outgoing and incoming ports on server
+ * SSL certificate (procured by a signed Certificate Authority) configured on server for secure HTTPS communication
+ * Open incoming and outgoing ports on server for communication through the firewall

 > Important: An SSL Certificate is required from a third party certificate authority (CA), such as Verisign or Thawte.
 Any self-signed certificate or one issued by a non-third party CA will not work.
 The .pfx certificate must contain the complete certificate chain, including intermediate certificates.

-Device Central supports a maximum of 10,000 devices per installation.

 ##System Requirements
 This section provides the server and device requirements.
+Device Central supports a maximum of 10,000 devices per installation.

 ###Server Requirements
 1. Windows Operating Systems supported: